-Tobias Ralph: My main influences would be Billy Cobham, my dad and my son.
+Tobias Ralph: My main influences would be Billy Cobham and my dad.
 Billy was and is so amazing!
 He always put every ounce of energy into his performances, and played with such intensity all the time.
 Plus he wrote such challenging, incredible music!
 My dad instilled in me to never give up, and that if you want something, you have to practice hard and regularly.
 Just never give up!
-My son made me realize that there are bigger things in life and that applies to music.
-Technique is important, but it’s about portraying emotion, and making people feel something.

 When did you know you’d made the right move to become a musician?

 I made the decision to become a musician when I won the first Buddy Rich Memorial Scholorship in high school.
 I made a video and it was judged by Steve Gadd, Dave Weckl, Vinnie Colaiuta, Louis Bellson and Don Famularo.
 It was such a pivotal moment!
 I knew there was nothing else I could do!

 Tell me about an “I love my job” moment.